kengz/openai_lab/source/includes/_METRICS.md

 **2. the lack of rigor in comparisons**

 Multiple experiments running in the Lab will produce the same analytics and the evaluation metrics.
-This will allow us to compare algorithms and problems meaningfully, and that is the point of the Lab's [Solution Matrix](#solution-matrix).
+This will allow us to compare algorithms and problems meaningfully, and that is the point of the Lab's [Fitness Matrix](#fitness-matrix).

-We now describe the evaluation metrics for **problems** and **algorithms**.

-### Problem Evaluation Metrics

-problem x {algorithms} ~ solutions

-### Algorithm Evaluation Metrics

-algorithm x {problems} ~ cross-solutions